MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lcs-solutions/lcs-solutions-app-source.md

 Lifecycle Services (LCS) solution packages for Microsoft AppSource for Dynamics 365 for Finance and Operations are partner-designed and developed solutions that can be automatically deployed on Microsoft Azure to deliver an end-to-end solution, using industry and vertical-specific content.

-This topic points to resources that will help you understand the requirements for creating LCS solutions for Microsoft AppSource.
-The requirements for creating an LCS solution package fall into six groups.
+This topic points to resources that will help you understand the requirements for creating LCS solutions for Microsoft AppSource for Dynamics 365 for Finance and Operations.
+The requirements fall into six groups.

 -   [Code migration](code-migration-lcs-solutions.md)
 -   [Database backup](database-backup-lcs-solutions.md) and [Process Data Packages (PDP)](process-data-packages-lcs-solutions.md)